Ways you can configure Splunk software

 For more information about the CLI, refer to "About the CLI" in this manual.
 If you are unfamiliar with CLI commands, or are working in a Windows environment, you should also check out Differences between *nix and Windows in Splunk operations.

-Developers can create setup screens for an app that allow users to set configurations for that app without editing the configuration files directly.
-Setup screens make it easier to distribute apps to different environments, or to customize an app for a particular usage.
+Developers can create setup pages for an app that allow users to set configurations for that app without editing the configuration files directly.
+Setup pages make it easier to distribute apps to different environments, or to customize an app for a particular usage.

-Setup screens use Splunk's REST API to manage the app's configuration files.
+Setup pages use Splunk's REST API to manage the app's configuration files.

 Managing a distributed environment